fishinthecalculator/gocix/README.md

 ## Contributing

 All contributions are welcome.
+To contribute send your patches to [~fishinthecalculator/public-inbox@lists.sr.ht](https://lists.sr.ht/~fishinthecalculator/public-inbox).

 If you have commit access please remember to setup the authentication hook with

 ```bash
 cp -v etc/git/pre-push .git/hooks/pre-push